suhassrivats/flask-docker-sqlite/README.md

 # Simple Python Flask Dockerized Application

-Make sure the `Docker` and `Docker Compose` is installed on your computer.
+Make sure that `Docker` and `Docker Compose` are installed on your computer.
 If not, please follow the installation instructions below:

 - Docker: https://docs.docker.com/engine/install/
 - Docker Compose: https://docs.docker.com/compose/install/